#{ServerName}

 What could be a more wholesome and heartwarming way to celebrate spring than with newborn lambs?
 Have your heart melt at the sight of these adorable babies up close at the lambing experience.
 There’s the chance to stroke them and even give them a bottle at feeding time.
 You can discover all the latest sheep news from the farm team and take a look at footage from the lambing shed.

 Sheep farming plays a significant role in the history of Sledmere House as this beautiful Georgian stately home was built on the profits of the wool trade.
 For an extra charge, there are guided tours around the interior but if you’re sticking to the gardens and parkland, there’s plenty to explore, including the exquisite walled garden as featured on Gardener’s World.
+There's also an Easter Trail where little ones can solves clues to find eggs, chicks and bunnies that are dotted around the parks and gardens of Sledmere House.

 Go Safari at Lightwater Valley